ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/template.rst

 The Template class makes parsing your module or plugin's variables a snap.
 Using the :meth:`TMPL::parse_variables` method, you supply the tag data, and an array containing all of your variables, organized as "rows".
-Your single, pair, and conditional variables will automatically be parsed for you, and your module or plugin will also automatically have ``{count}`` and ``{switch}`` variables.
+Your single, pair, and conditional tags will automatically be parsed for you, and your module or plugin will also automatically have ``{count}`` and ``{switch}`` variables.
 Additionally, date variables will be parsed, and you can optionally have typography